pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 }
 ```

-You should notice that there are more information for private keys and especially you always find the `d` property in a private key.
+You should notice that there is more information for private keys and especially you always find the `d` property in a private key.

 This is really important as you must always be able to distinguish between a public key and a private key.